caido/documentation/src/beginner_guide/troubleshooting_common_issues/errors.md

 ## "Login URL generation failed"

+---

 <img alt="Date mismatch" src="/_images/error_url_generation.png" width="400"/>

 You may encounter this error when trying to access an instance that you **deleted** in the Caido [dashboard](https://dashboard.caido.io).

 The easiest way to fix this issue is to [Reset the instance credentials](#method-2-reset-the-instance-credentials).

-## I have paid for "Pro" but it still shows "Community" in the app
+## I have paid for "Pro" but it still shows "Community" in the application

+---

 Caido caches the state of your account.
 Any changes to your account can take some time to update.

 You can refresh your account state by logging out / logging in to your Caido instance.

 ## I get a "Date mismatch" error during login

+---

 <img alt="Date mismatch" src="/_images/error_date_mismatch.png"/>